construction calculator

 How it works

 We start with your measured or estimated roof area in square feet.
+This is the total surface area you plan to cover with shingles, not just the footprint of the house.

 We estimate the number of bundles by multiplying squares by 3, assuming three standard bundles per square for typical asphalt shingles.
+This is common, but you should still confirm coverage on the shingle packaging.

 Formula